Context efficiency is the central design concern in agent systems

 Architectural responses

 Context scarcity produces most architectural patterns in agent system design.
-Each responds to one or both dimensions:
+Most responses affect both dimensions, but each has a primary target:

-• Frontloading and partial evaluation (complexity) — pre-compute static parts so the agent receives answers instead of procedures to derive them
+• Frontloading and partial evaluation (primarily complexity) — pre-compute static parts so the agent receives answers instead of procedures to derive them

-• Progressive disclosure (volume) — the context loading strategy matches instruction specificity to loading frequency; directory-scoped types load only when working in that directory
+• Progressive disclosure (both) — the instruction specificity principle matches instruction specificity to loading frequency; directory-scoped types load only when working in that directory.
+Reduces volume directly and complexity as a side effect — fewer loaded instructions means less scope contamination and fewer competing directives

-• Context management (volume) — compaction, observation masking, and sub-agent delegation manage accumulation in long-running tasks (JetBrains Research, 2025)
+• Context management (primarily volume) — compaction, observation masking, and sub-agent delegation manage accumulation in long-running tasks (JetBrains Research, 2025)

 • Sub-agent isolation (both) — sub-agents provide lexically scoped frames with only what the caller explicitly passes, addressing volume and complexity simultaneously

-• Navigation design (volume) — agents navigate by deciding what to read next; prose-as-title and retrieval-oriented descriptions let the agent decide "don't follow this" without loading the target
+• Navigation design (primarily volume) — agents navigate by deciding what to read next; prose-as-title and retrieval-oriented descriptions let the agent decide "don't follow this" without loading the target

-• Instruction notes over data dumps (complexity) — frontload the caller's judgment about which documents matter and what question to answer, rather than passing raw material
+• Instruction notes over data dumps (primarily complexity) — frontload the caller's judgment about which documents matter and what question to answer, rather than passing raw material

 If context is the only fundamental scarce resource, then the natural computational model is symbolic scheduling over bounded LLM calls: exact bookkeeping lives in code, while bounded context is reserved for semantic judgment.